Easy-to-read medicine information about naproxen – what it is, how to take it safely and possible side effects.

 What is naproxen?

 Naproxen is in a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).
-It is used to treat different types of pain such as muscle pain, dental pain, migraine and pain resulting from injury or after surgery.
+It is used to treat different types of pain such as muscle pain, dental pain, migraine and pain from injury or after surgery.
 Naproxen also helps to ease redness and swelling caused by injury, and acute gout attacks.
 It blocks the inflammation process in your body and in this way eases swelling and pain.
+In New Zealand naproxen is available as tablets.

-- If you are taking naproxen for a long-term condition (such as arthritis), the usual dose is 500 mg to 1 gram daily, taken as either a single dose, or divided into 2 doses during the day.
+- If you are taking naproxen for a long-term condition (such as arthritis), the usual dose is 500 mg to 1 gm per day, taken as either a single dose, or divided into 2 doses during the day.

 - For short-term conditions (such as muscle/tendon pain or sprains/strains), the usual dose is 250 mg taken 3 or 4 times daily when needed.
 It is often recommended that a double dose (500 mg) be taken for the first dose.

-- For gout, the usual dose is 750 mg for the first dose, and then 250 mg every 8 hours until the attack has passed.
+- For gout pain, the usual dose is 750 mg for the first dose, and then 250 mg every 8 hours until the flare has passed.

 - For period pain, the usual dose is 250 mg three times daily for up to 5 days.